Guillermo Heredia’s defensive gem saves Mariners as Seattle wins 3-2 to take third in a row from Astros

 The Mariners (68-50) came into this four-game series against Houston and have faced the Astros’ three All-Star starting pitchers in the first three games — Justin Verlander on Thursday, Gerrit Cole on Friday and Charlie Morton on Saturday — and handed defeats to each of them.

 “It’s right where everyone thought we’d be, right?”
 Servais joked.
 “That’s baseball.
 It’s crazy.
 As rough as things were offensively for us, we switched things up a little bit and guys are responding.
 It’s great.
 We’ve got a lot of baseball left to play.
 It’s going to be fun as we get through August and into September.
-We’ve earned the right to be in this spot so we should enjoy it and embrace the opportunity.
+We’ve earned the right to be in this spot so we should enjoy it and embrace the opportunity.”

 The Astros grabbed an early 2-0 lead in the second inning off Seattle starter Wade LeBlanc.
 A one-out single by Yuli Gurriel and a ground-rule double from Josh Reddick set up Tyler White’s two-run single to right-center.